lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

 As part of this preparation, the bishopric or stake presidency may organize a missionary preparation class.
-The main resources for this class are the scriptures, Missionary Standards for Disciples of Jesus Christ, and  Preach My Gospel.
+The main resources for this class are the scriptures, Missionary Standards for Disciples of Jesus Christ, and Preach My
+Gospel: A Guide to Sharing the Gospel of Jesus Christ.
 This class is not held during regular Sunday meetings.

 Missionary.ChurchofJesusChrist.org provides additional resources that can help young women who desire to prepare to serve a mission.
 See chapters 23 and 24